Skip to content

 Place the AOF plugin at:

+The installer’s scripts/deploy.sh creates this symlink when run against a local checkout.
 OpenClaw auto-discovers extensions from this path on gateway start.

 Configuration

-Configure via gateway config (not settings):
+Configure the plugin via gateway config (not settings):

 plugins: